awwad/uptane/README.md

 #### 2.8: *Running another arbitrary package attack on the image repository*

+Finally, we attempt to launch another arbitrary package attack to show that compromised keys have been revoked as expected, and that clients are able to update once again and detect subsequent attacks.

 Note: The following code snippet should be executed in the listed order.
 Pay special attention to which repository is being modified.